-Amidst racial intolerance and competition over resources, the white working class of the Notting Hill area, London, UK, launched an attack against members of the black community on August the 30, 1958.
-Forced to arm themselves in defence, the confrontation lasted a week.
+Amidst racial intolerance and competition over resources, the white working class of the Notting Hill area, London, UK, launched an attack against members of the black community on August 30, 1958.
+Forced to arm themselves in defense, the confrontation lasted a week.

-These events in turn acted as the catalyst for the Notting Hill Riots, which began on August 30.
-Crowds of white youth, reportedly numbering 400, chased the Caribbean population in the area.
+These events, in turn, acted as the catalyst for the Notting Hill Riots, which began on August 30.
+Crowds of white youths, reportedly numbering 400, chased the Caribbean population in the area.
 Petrol bombs and milk bottles were launched as missiles, and some rioters armed themselves with iron bars and butcher’s knives.
-There were counterattacks by black youths similarly armed in self defence.
+There were counter-attacks by black youths similarly armed in self defense.
 The rioting stopped after a week; by that point approximately 140 people, mainly white, had been arrested.

-The riots sparked a still ongoing debate about race discrimination and the levels of immigration to urban areas.
-In 2002 it was discovered that contemporary government commentary on the events dismissed assertions that the attacks were racially motivated, preferring instead to frame the disturbance as hooliganism from both sides.
+The riots sparked an ongoing debate about race discrimination and the levels of immigration to urban areas.
+In 2002, it was discovered that contemporary government commentary on the events dismissed assertions that the attacks were racially motivated, preferring instead to frame the disturbance as hooliganism from both sides.

 The Notting Hill carnival, an annual celebration lead by the area’s Caribbean population which draws huge crowds, was initiated as a direct response to the riots.